 So grab your spouse along (or whoever you plan to bring with you when you give birth.)

-You can either attend a class or work in front of a DVD at home.
-Or do both...
+You can either attend a class or work in front of a DVD or even youtube at home.
+Or do both… To get started, check out these free video clips on prenatal yoga poses that I have gathered for you.

-There are many more different positions for giving birth than the traditional lying-on-your-back-so-that-the-doctor-has-a-good-view.
-Actually, that is probably one of the worst for a smooth ride through the labor and delivery.
+There are many more different positions for giving birth in addition to the the traditional lying-on-your-back-so-that-the-doctor-has-a-good-view.
+Actually, that is probably one of the worst position for a smooth ride through labor and delivery.

 You can stand on you knees, lie on your side, sit on a birthing stool, rest in water, walk around (well, not the whole time, maybe) and more.
-What is the most important is that you can relax in that position and that you feel comfortable.
+What is the most important is that you can relax in whatever position you choose in each moment and that you feel as comfortable as possible.

 Home birth or hospital birth